-When allocating and formatting a VLS file for use with CA Ideal or CA Datacom/DB, the internal addressing configuration will dictate how large the VLS file can be.
-If the upper limit is exceeded, you could receive error messages like this from the VLSUTIL program:
+When allocating and formatting a VLS file for use with Ideal or Datacom/DB, the internal addressing configuration dictates how large the VLS file can be.
+If the upper limit is exceeded, error messages like this from the VLSUTIL program could be received:

 DISK SPACE ALLOCATION IS GREATER THAN MAXIMUM ALLOWED.
 EXCESS SPACE IS WASTED